HirunaPro/HPro-Church-Presenter/README.md

 ### Song Selection
 1. Use the search box to filter songs by title
-2. Click a song to load its phrases
+2. Click a song to load its verses
-3. Click any phrase to display it on the projector
+3. Click any verse to display it on the projector (displays 4-6 lines at once)

 ### Font Size
 - **Small**: 36px